-To resume from the Deep Power-Down mode, the \overline{CS} pin must first be asserted and then the opcode ABh must be clocked into the device.
+To resume from the Deep Power-Down mode, the CS pin must first be asserted and opcode of ABh must be clocked into the device.
 Any additional data clocked into the device after the opcode will be ignored.
-When the \overline{CS} pin is deasserted, the device will exit the Deep Power-Down mode within the maximum time of t{RDPD} and return to the standby mode.
+When the CS pin is deasserted, the device will exit the Deep Power-Down mode within the maximum time of t{RDPD} and return to the standby mode.
 After the device has returned to the standby mode, normal command operations such as Read Array can be resumed.

-If the complete opcode is not clocked in before the \overline{CS} pin is deasserted, or if the \overline{CS} pin is not deasserted on an even byte boundary (multiples of eight bits), then the device will abort the operation and return to the Deep Power-Down mode.
+If the complete opcode is not clocked in before the CS pin is deasserted, or if the CS pin is not deasserted on an even byte boundary (multiples of eight bits), then the device will abort the operation and return to the Deep Power-Down mode.